anontechnology/documentation/docs/libraries.md

 ### Deleting User Attributes

-[Attributes](/glossary/attribute) can be removed from the User object by calling `clearAttribute` with the specified attribute name, or by calling `purge` to remove all Attributes.
+[Attributes](/glossary/attribute) can be removed from the User object by calling `clearAttribute` with the specified attribute name, or by calling `purge` to remove all attributes.
+Additionally, all attributes have a unique datapoint id, and attributes can be deleted using this id.

 === "Java"